History of Ukrainian nationality: Cossack Hetmanate

 The first Hetman of the legitimate political entity called the Hetmanate was Bohdan Khmelnytsky, the leader of the Cossack Uprising.
-This state existed from 1649 until 1764, the year in which Zaporizhia Sich was destroyed.
+This state existed from 1649 until 1764, the year in which the Zaporizhian Sich was destroyed.
 During this period, the state was weakened by bickering and internal division, allowing both Poland and Muscovy to expand their influence over Cossack affairs.
 Russia particularly wished to tighten its hold over Ukraine because of the belief that they were the spiritual successors to the legacies of Rus and Rome, an idea which gained credibility as they were the only state descended from Rus to not be dominated by a foreign power.

-The Treaty of Pereyaslav of 1654 between the Hetmanate and Muscovy guaranteed Cossack protection by the Tsar.
+The Pereiaslav Agreement of 1654 between the Hetmanate and Muscovy guaranteed Cossack protection by the Tsar.
 Furthermore, it established the Cossack Hetmanate in Left-bank Ukraine, which was possible due to the declining fortunes of the Polish-Lithuanian Commonwealth.
 The Cossacks also felt more affiliation with Muscovy because it was an Orthodox state, and religion was more important than language at this time.

 Cossack autonomy came to an end with the rule of the last Hetman, Ivan Mazepa.
 Hetman Mazepa initiated an uprising in 1709, which was the last gasp of Cossack separatism.
-The Tsar considered this to be treason, claiming it violated the terms of the Treaty of Pereyaslav, and brutally crushed this uprising.
+The Tsar considered this to be treason, claiming it violated the terms of the Pereiaslav Agreement, and brutally crushed this uprising.
 This paved the way for Russian imperialism over Eastern Europe and its prominent position in Ukrainian history until the dissolution of the Soviet Union in 1991.

 The new Cossack state was engaged in a three-way diplomatic and military conflict with the Ottoman Empire, Polish-Lithuanian Commonwealth, and the Russian Empire.
 From 1657 until the Great Northern War the area of Ukraine was partitioned between Russia and Poland.
 This led to the absorption of Slobiska Ukraine (1772), Zaporizhian Sich (1775), and the Hetmanate (1785) into Tsarist Russia.
 In addition, the Partitions of Poland (1772, 1793, and 1795) handed Russia central Ukraine and Volhynia, while Galicia and Bukovina fell to the Habsburg Empire.

 During the reign of Catherine II of Russia, the Cossack Hetmanate's autonomy was progressively destroyed.
 After several earlier attempts, the office of hetman was finally abolished by the Russian government in 1764, and his functions were assumed by the Little Russian Collegium, thus fully incorporating the Hetmanate into the Russian Empire.

-On May 7, 1775, Empress Catherine II issued a direct order that the Zaporozhian Sich was to be destroyed.
-On June 5, 1775, Russian artillery and infantry surrounded the Sich and razed it to the ground.
+On 7 May 1775, Empress Catherine II issued a direct order that the Zaporozhian Sich was to be destroyed.
+On 5 June 1775, Russian artillery and infantry surrounded the Sich and razed it to the ground.
 The Russian troops disarmed the Cossacks, and the treasury archives were confiscated.
 The Koshovyi Otaman, Petro Kalnyshevsky, was arrested and incarcerated in exile at Solovetsky Monastery.
 This marked the end of the Zaporozhian Cossacks.